JamesCallanan/UCD-Climbing-Wall/README.md

 """

-5. Feel free to add a video of you/someone sending it!
+5. Feel free to add a video of you/someone sending the climb!
 We may need to switch to linked videos if GitHub limit repo size.

 6. Make a pull request!
    ( Alternatively for those that don't want to learn Git, don't waste your climb!
 Make an issue with a photo of your route and a suggested grade.
 You will still need a GitHub account for this, this is easy to create. )

+## In Club, familiar with Git and want collaboration access?

+Message me, email me, talk to me at training.

 # Happy Climbing :)